hov172/BurnToast_Notification_Studio/README.md

 ### Summary
 You are free to:
-- ✅ Use this software for commercial purposes with Credit
+- ✅ Use this software for commercial purposes with Credit Under the conditions that:
-- ✅ Modify and distribute the software
-- ✅ Use this software privately

-Under the conditions that:
 - 📄 You include the license and copyright notice
 - ⚖️ This software is provided "as-is" without warranty